10 Best High Quality Consumer Defensive Stocks for December 2025

 Key Catalysts

-- Strong free cash flow supporting substantial shareholder returns
+- Strong free cash flow supporting industry-leading dividend yields

 - Net cash position providing strategic flexibility